dustinpfister/blog_posts/_posts/canvas-example-game-mr-sun-geo.md

 ## 1 - The geo.js plug-in

 The very first version of Mr Sun Geo is just the addition of one plug-in on top of what I worked out in Mr Sun Temp 0.5.0.
-In this section I will be going over the source code of this plug-in that has to do with the geology of the Mr Sun World.
+Geo stands for Geology, and as such this plug-in adds properties such as magmatism, and elevation to the game world section objects.

+The plug-in alone proved to be a little time consuming just to get some of the basics worked out with how the position of the sun object effects the increase of elevation.
+Values that are added in by way of the temp.js plug-in are used to set magmatimsm, and magmatism is used to find the rate at which elevation will go up for each game year.
+There is also an erosion property that is part of this module, the additional plug-ins that have to do with the hydrosphere, and the atmosphere will have will have an impact on that value.

 ## 2 - Conclusion